USNavalResearchLaboratory/AMCAFE/readme.txt

 mpirun -n <number_of_processors> ./cafe <input_file_name>

 The executation command may need minor adjustments depending on your compiler.
 The *sh files in the folder give examples of how to run.
-The examples in paper XXXX can be run by input file SDX1_.in (example 1) and SDXY1_.in (example 2)
+The examples in paper mentioned above can be run by input file SDX1_.in (example 1) and SDXY1_.in (example 2)

 For questions on compiling and running, please email: kirubel.teferra@nrl.navy.mil